-In November 2012, BCANDS, along with a variety of other Aboriginal organizations, was invited to give testimony to the Senate’s Standing Committee on Human Rights specifically regarding “Issues pertaining to the human rights of First Nations band members who reside off-reserve, with an emphasis on the current federal policy framework”
+BCANDS, along with a variety of other Indigenous organizations, was invited to give testimony to the Senate’s Standing Committee on Human Rights specifically regarding “Issues pertaining to the human rights of First Nations band members who reside off-reserve, with an emphasis on the current federal policy framework”

 BCANDS testimony to the Senate can be accessed by clicking the link below.

 Further information on the committee and the entire proceeding can be found at: http://www.parl.gc.ca/sencommitteebusiness/Notice.aspx?parl=41&ses=1&comm_id=77&Language=E&meeting_id=13527

 In addition to the above, the Society conducted an 11 question survey with BCANDS clients residing within urban and rural and First Nation communities across British Columbia.
 Survey participants represented clients who had or were currently accessing BCANDS Disability Case Management / Navigation services.

 The Results of that survey can be seen by clicking the links below.